iluso-6/OpenWeatherMap_Retrofit_2/README.md

 ***Android application excercise to learn and implement the Retrofit 2 library***

+Sign up with https://openweathermap.org/ to get an API key and edit the res/values/google_maps_api.xml before launching

 <table>
 		<th colspan="3">Dún Laoghaire and Malaga with cloud overlay</th>
   <tr>